On Choosing the Poems

 +fearless – • tranquil - +a muscle – held

 Link to EDA manuscript.
+[No image is available.]
 Originally in Fascicle 16 (H54, 54a).
 Courtesy of the Houghton Library, Harvard University, Cambridge, Mass.
 First published in Franklin, Variorum, 1998.

 Franklin dates this poem, which Dickinson included in Fascicle 16, to “About summer 1862.”
 We should note that Fascicle 16 begins with the poem “Before I got my eye put out” (F336A, J327), which Dickinson will send to Thomas Higginson in August of this year.
 Michelle Kohler reads that poem as a critique of Emerson’s transcendental vision, which we know was influenced by Eastern philosophies.